acuarica/evm/docs/examples.md

 ?> **Info.** This is a decompilation live demo.
 Bytecode for the following contracts is being fetched from `mainnet` using [ethers.js'](https://docs.ethers.org/) `EtherscanProvider.getCode`.

+!> Function and event signatures lookup database is not available for browsers because of its size.
+Developers should patch contract function and event signatures with another service, _e.g._, <https://www.4byte.directory/>.
+Tracking issue <https://github.com/acuarica/evm/issues/29>.

 <!-- tabs:start -->

 ## **Compound**